jmmnn/classifier_textblob/nBayesClassif/readme.md

 However this example for simplicity only assigns one class to each sentence being classified.

 #Install dependencies
- $ sudo pip install -r requirements.txt
+ $ pip install -r requirements.txt

 # Afterwards download corpus for text training
 $ python -m textblob.download_corpora